 Jayne Denham is fast becoming one of Australia's most admired country rock performers.
-Her impressive and relentlessly energetic live show has seen her earn performance opportunities at all major Australian country music festivals and more recently invited to perform in the USA.
+Her impressive and relentlessly energetic live show has seen her earn performance opportunities at all major Australian country music festivals.

 With her ability to tell a story that captures the imagination through her songs, Jayne has scored three #1 smash hits in Australia, six Top 10 songs in the National Country Charts, 12 videos that have reached the Top 30 as well as six Country Music Channel (CMC) and two CMAA Golden Guitar Award finalist placings.